Asymptotic distribution for pairs of linear and quadratic forms at integral vectors

+If $H$ is isomorphic to $\SO(p,q-1)^\circ$, since we have a classification of all intermediate (connected) Lie subgroups between $\SO(p,q-1)^\circ$ and $\SL_n(\RR)$, one can obtain concrete statements.
 Using Theorem \ref{intermediate subgroup} we will prove Theorem \ref{DM G=SL_n} below, which is in the spirit of Theorems 4.4 or 4.5 in \cite{EMM}.
 However, due to the presence of intermediate subgroups, both the statement and the proof are more involved.

+Recall that closed subgroups $H_i$ in Theorem \ref{DM Theorem 3} are those who give the orbit closures of $U$ in $G/\Gamma$.
+Notice that in our case, since $G=\SL_d(\RR)$ is $\QQ$-algebraic and $\Gamma=\SL_d(\ZZ)$ is an arithmetic lattice subgroup, one can apply Theorem \ref{Shah}, i.e., $H_i$'s are $\QQ$-algebraic and with unipotent radical.

 We say that $X \subseteq \RR^d$ is \emph{a real algebraic set} if $X$ is equal to the set of common zeros of a set of polynomials.
 We need the following lemma.

 \begin{lemma} Let $X$ be an affine algebraic set over the field of real numbers.
 Suppose that $Y_1, Y_2, \dots$ are countably many affine algebraic sets such that $X$ is covered by the union of $Y_i$, $i \ge 1$.
 Then $X$ is covered by the union of only finitely many of $Y_i$. \end{lemma} \begin{proof} Assume, without loss of generality, that $X$ is irreducible.
 The intersection $X_i = X \cap Y_i$ is an affine algebraic set, and hence is either $X$ or a proper algebraic subset of $X$.
 Suppose that there is no $Y_i$ for which $X_i= X$.
 Since every proper algebraic subset is of lower dimension, hence of Lebesgue measure zero, we obtain a contradiction to the assumption that $X$ is covered by countably many $Y_i$'s.
 Consequently, there exists $i \ge 1$ such that $X\subseteq Y_i$. \end{proof}